|

 by vertical lines, with a crossbar at the top of the active screen.

-The example above shows a file containing about 45 screenwidths
+The example shows a file containing many screenwidths

 of data.